 The First World War would have a lasting effect on the Middle East.
 Millions died.
-In fact, after 11 years of warfare from the Balkan Wars through the Turkish War of Independence, so many young Turkish men died that in parts of Anatolia women outnumbered men by 5-1.
-Total Ottoman population losses may have reached 5 million people if one counts death in combat, death from disease (including the Spanish influenza), the Armenian genocide, and the expulsion of peoples during the Greek-Turkish population exchanges.
+In fact, after 13 years of warfare from 1910 through 1923, so many young Turkish men died that in parts of the Anatolian countryside women outnumbered men by 5-1.
+Total Ottoman population losses may have reached 5 million people if one counts death in combat, death from disease (including the influenza pandemic), the Armenian genocide, and the expulsion of peoples during the Greek-Turkish population exchanges.

 There were lasting political effects as well; one can even say that the roots of many contemporary conflicts in the Middle East go back to the Great War and the settlements that came out of it.
-The ongoing enmity between Armenia and its neighbors Turkey and Azerbaijan can be traced directly back to the Armenian genocide and Turkey's refusal to acknowledge it.
+The ongoing enmity between Armenia and its neighbors Turkey and Azerbaijan can be traced directly back to the persecution of 1915.
 Over the past century, Kurdish unrest has been an ongoing issue in Turkey, Iran, Iraq, and Syria, sometimes flaring into outright warfare, revolution, and even genocide (for example, Iraqi measures against its rural Kurdish population in the 1980s).
 Bloody civil wars in Lebanon and, most recently, in Syria - as well as conflicts in Iraq - are rooted in political and social issues that developed or were intensified during the mandate period that resulted from the First World War treaties.
 Finally, the Israeli-Palestinian conflict, probably the greatest, most continuous source of unrest in the Middle East, has been greatly accelerated by wartime promises and post-war policies.